Does First Financial Bankshares (FFIN) Pay a Dividend? (2026)

 Yes.
 FFIN pays a quarterly cash dividend at an annual rate of about $0.76 per share, a yield near 2% in mid-2026, and it has a long multi-decade record of raising the dividend, most recently a 5.6% increase declared in 2025.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with FFIN's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with FFIN's investor relations page or your broker before acting on them.